nsbasic/voltbuilder-user/README.md

     └-- android.keystore
 ```

 certificates: This folder holds your certificates.
+If you're only building for Android, you do not to supply mobileprovision or p12 files.
+If you are only making a debug build for Android, you don't even need a keystore file.

 voltbuilder.json: This file has information about the build.
 Copy and paste this into a file named voltbuilder.json and customize it for your configuration.
+If you're only building for Android, you can leave the ios fields empty.

 ```
 {